yvguim/mysafeip-client/Readme.md

 `mysafeip-firewall.sh` is an example to run manually.
 Try it and adapt firewall rules to your needs.

-When you are really confident about your config, you can add it in crontab:
+When you are really confident about your config, you can add it in crontab (here mysafeip-client has been clone i /opt directory):

 <code>
 @reboot root rm /tmp/mysafeip.lock
-* * * * * root /usr/bin/flock -E 0 -n /tmp/mysafeip.lock /some_path/mysafeip-client/mysafeip-firewall.sh >/dev/null 2>&1
+* * * * * root /usr/bin/flock -x /tmp/mysafeip.lock -c '/opt/mysafeip-client/mysafeip-firewall.sh' >/dev/null 2>&1

 </code>